Automated tests

 [Fact]

-public async Task Should_connect_and_disconnect_with_client_closing_message_successfully()
+public async Task WebSocket_conversation_should_be_successful()

 {

-var ws = await this.pororocaTest.ConnectWebSocketAsync("WebSocket HTTP1");
+var ws = await this.pororocaTest.ConnectWebSocketAsync("My WebSocket");

-Assert.Equal(PororocaWebSocketConnectorState.Connected, ws.State);
+Assert.Equal(WebSocketConnectorState.Connected, ws.State);

-await ws.SendMessageAsync("Bye");
+await ws.SendMessageAsync("Hello");

 }